glimpse-editor/getglimpse-web/content/about.md

 ---

 ## What is the correct name for your project? {#what-is-the-correct-name-for-your-project}
-The free software we produce is called "Glimpse Image Editor", but we sometimes shorten that to just "Glimpse".
+The open source software we produce is called "Glimpse Image Editor", but we sometimes shorten that to just "Glimpse".
 We refer to our governance structure, core contributors and participants on our public Matrix channel as "the Glimpse project".
 We often call our social media followers, donors and end users "the Glimpse Community".

 "Glimpse NX" is the name of an entirely new image editing program we are developing.
 You may sometimes see it referred to as "the rewrite".
 We will provide more information about that project in coming weeks and months.